-The act will introduce simpler, more effective powers to tackle anti-social behaviour that provide better protection for victims and communities.
+The Act introduced simpler, more effective powers to tackle anti-social behaviour that provide better protection for victims and communities.

-The new community trigger and community remedy will empower victims and communities, giving them a greater say in how agencies respond to complaints of anti-social behaviour and in out-of-court sanctions for offenders.
+The Community Trigger and Community Remedy empowers victims and communities, giving them a greater say in how agencies respond to complaints of anti-social behaviour and in out-of-court sanctions for offenders.

-- tackle irresponsible dog ownership and the use of illegal firearms by gangs and organised criminal groups
+- tackles irresponsible dog ownership and the use of illegal firearms by gangs and organised criminal groups

-- strengthen the protection afforded to the victims of forced marriage and those at risk of sexual harm
+- strengthens the protection afforded to the victims of forced marriage and those at risk of sexual harm

-- enhance the professional capabilities and integrity of the police
+- enhances the professional capabilities and integrity of the police

-- amend the Extradition Act 2003 to strengthen public confidence in, and the operational effectiveness of, our extradition arrangements
+- amends the Extradition Act 2003 to strengthen public confidence in, and the operational effectiveness of, our extradition arrangements

 List of documents